Ragi Benefits and Side Effects

 Botanical name: Eleusine coracana

-Common Name: Ragi, Mandua in Hindi
+Common Name: Ragi, Mandua (Hindi)

 Sanskrit name: Nandimukhi, Madhuli

-Ragi nutrition facts
+Ragi nutrition facts;

 Nutrients Value per 100g